Important Financial Aid Opportunities and Sources for You

 When planning for college, it's important for students to know about every financial aid option available.
 A student writer breaks it all down for you here.

-Over the past two decades, higher education has become very expensive—it’s difficult for many families to afford all the expenses associated with going to college.
-In the 2020–2021 academic year, the average annual cost of tuition and fees for a private university was $41,411, while the annual cost for a public college was only $11,171.
+Over the past few decades, higher education has become very expensive—it’s difficult for many families to afford all the expenses associated with going to college.
+In the 2023–2024 academic year, the average annual cost of tuition and fees for a private university was approximately $40,370, while the cost for in-state tuition at a public college was around $10,940.
 Either way, that’s a lot of money for just one year!
 Although college comes with a whopping price tag, there are various options that can help you and your family afford your enrollment at your dream school.
-Here are the different opportunities that are available for you so you don’t have to worry about the huge burden of student debt.
+Here are all the different opportunities out there so you don’t have to worry about the huge burden of student debt.

 Scholarship opportunities

 There are a variety of scholarships offered to students to aid them with paying for college.
-There are even scholarships you can easily apply to without having to meet specific academic requirements or turning in essays.
-There are scholarships that are merit based, awarding students for their academic achievements, and some for community service, athleticism, hobbies/extracurriculars, ethnic or racial identities, financial need, and the military.
+There are even scholarships you can easily apply for without having to meet specific academic requirements or turning in essays.
+Some scholarships are merit based, awarding students for their academic achievements, and some for community service, athleticism, hobbies/extracurriculars, ethnic or racial identities, financial need, and the military.
 You can easily find scholarships just for you by creating an account on any of the free scholarship websites listed below (including various scholarships that are offered right here on CollegeXpress!):

 Related: How to Expand Your Reach and Find Scholarships in Hidden Places